cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc/installation.rst

 Installation manual
 -------------------

-T-Rex Control Plane is a cross-platform, cross-operatin system APi to control and run T-Rex.
+TRex Control Plane is a cross-platform, cross-operating system APi to control and run TRex.

 The full, most updated manual (which refers to all programming languages) can be found under the `Automation API documentation <http://csi-wiki-01:8080/display/bpsim/Documentation>`_ .